sabyapradhan/resources-1/instance_migration.md

 5. Since you can migrate only one instance at a time, you can continue migrating eligible instances after you migrate the first one.

 After you successfully migrate an instance, you see it reflected in the Services section of your dashboard.
 The alias remains in the Cloud Foundry section of the dashboard.
 You can use the ![Link icon](images/link.svg "Link icon that represents an alias") in the Cloud Foundry section of the dashboard to identify the aliases.

+For more information about assigning access to resources in your resource groups, see [Assigning access to resource groups and the resources within them](/docs/resources/bestpractice_rgs.html#assigning-access-to-resource-groups-and-the-resources-within-them).
+{: tip}

 ## Troubleshooting